microsoft/interactive-minecraft-npcs/README.md

 1. Grab your Codex API key from `https://beta.openai.com/account/api-keys` and add it to the `.env` file
 1. Open Minecraft and create a one player new world.
 Set "Allow Cheats" to true
 1. Enter the world and open settings (hitting the escape key).
 Select "Open to LAN", selecting "Allow Cheats" again.
 To avoid being killed in-game while programming, set mode to "Creative"
-1. Open the world to LAN, and copy the port number that appears as an in-game message.
-Add that port number to the `.env` file
 1. Run the bot: `node index.js`.
 To automatically re-run the bot as you make code changes, consider installing `nodemon` and running `nodemon index.js`
 1. You can see the code produced by the bot in the console window